Ciantic/ciantic.github.com/multisited/README.rst

 It would be simpler to imagine this login / get_user as following:

-- Saving the request's user to request.session
+- Saving the user to ``request.session``

   (currently handled by the module level ``login()``)

-- Loading user from request's session (all requests after login)
+- Loading user from ``request.session`` (all requests after login)

   (currently handled by the module level ``get_user()``, and ``backend.get_user()``)

-There is no simple way one could define own behavior for this saving and loading the user to request.session in auth backends.
-It seems like the thing would be handy to be easily replacaple in auth backend.
+There is no simple way one could define own behavior for this saving and loading the user to ``request.session`` in auth backends.
+It seems like these two should be overridable in auth backend.

 If there were a way to define saving and loading user one could do cool stuff like:

-1. per site login system (saving site_id to session during saving and fetching it from session during loading)
+1. per site login system (saving site_id of request to session during saving and fetching it from session during loading)
 2. during login caching of user permissions to session (no need to hit database after login for permissions!)

 One could define the saving and loading of user to session in authentication backend with simple methods like::